johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 The `handleRequest()` method is where we marry up our Observable pattern with our *request/response* handling pattern.
 It's easiest if we decompose this and look at a version that abstracts out the Observable code first.
 Then we'll see how it all wires together.

 In the first pseudocode-ish version below, we can focus directly on the *request/response* handling pattern.
 You'll quickly recognize this as our old friend the **STRPTQ** pattern.
 (As a refresher, feel free to review how we implemented this functionality in our native Faye `customerApp` way back in [Episode 1](https://dev.to/nestjs/part-1-introduction-and-setup-1a2l).
-Here's a [link to that code](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/part4/customerApp/src/customer-app.ts#L20)).
+Here's a [link to that code](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/part4/customerApp/src/customer-app.ts#L20).
+Or just open up `customerApp/src/customer-app.ts`).

-With that in mind, the draft version of `handleRequest()` below should be pretty clear.
+With that in mind, the pseudocode-ish version of `handleRequest()` below should be pretty clear.
 I'll make a few explanatory comments below the code sample.

 ```typescript
   public handleRequest(partialPacket, observer): Function {